 People living with mental illnesses can find it hard to confide in others, even to those closest to them.
 Additionally, the stigma associated with mental illness makes it even harder for these marginalised individuals to speak up and ask for help.

-Support groups can bridge this gap by providing an alternative safe space for mutual support through shared experiences, anecdotal knowledge and similar concerns about mental health issues and its recovery.
+So, what do support groups do?
 These groups are informal forums where people share about living with mental illness, addictions, chronic illness and are sometimes open to caregivers supporting people with these issues.
 They can also be used to disseminate a wide array of information regarding various mental illnesses.
-This educates the caregiver giving them a more comprehensive and holistic understanding of the illness at hand.
+Listening to the stories and experiences of different people, helps educate the caregiver giving them a more comprehensive and holistic understanding of the illness at hand.
+Through these social support groups, the caregivers can also become aware of a few other ways they can support and help the individual to make their journey smoother.

-Why join a support group?
+Why join an emotional support group?

 Research has shown that most people tend to benefit from participating in support groups.
 However, there is a common misconception that support groups can serve as an alternative to formal therapy.
-But that is not true, rather support groups compliment formal psychotherapy.
+But that is not true, rather these emotional support groups compliment formal psychotherapy.
 This being said, all our bodies are different and require different combinations of treatment.
 It is essential that one finds a combination that is suited to their needs.

 Some well-known support groups in India include Alcoholics Anonymous, Indian Cancer Society, Action for Autism and AASRA.